chungoid/chungoid/README.md

 ## Configuration

+Chungoid uses a **modern hierarchical configuration system** with automatic environment variable integration and validation.
+The system supports both global and project-specific configurations with intelligent merging.

 ### LLM Provider Setup

 Chungoid uses **LiteLLM** to support a wide variety of LLM providers with a unified interface.
 This means you can use OpenAI, Anthropic, Ollama, Azure, Google, and many other providers.